sourcecred/sourcecred/src/plugins/identity/README.md

     "version": "0.4.0",
   },
   {
-    // The identities we should collapse.
+    // The identities we should contract.
     "identities": [
       {
         "username": "User-A",